Job done: how graduates can stand out at retail assessment centres

 You’ll likely be given a brief before the role play and a short time to prepare.
 Try your best not to get flustered and be sure to take your time during the actual role play discussion.
 Ask relevant questions and make notes to refer back to throughout the conversation.

 These typically take the form of a group discussion in which you must collectively make a decision and, often, present that decision to the assessors.
 The decision may be about what product to sell – such as in the sales pitch examples above – or it may be something unrelated to retail.
-For example, past candidates at John Lewis and Waitrose assessment centres have reported working on a ‘true or false’ round, where groups of applicants are given cards with statements on them.
+For example, past candidates at John Lewis Partnership's assessment centres have reported working on a ‘true or false’ round, where groups of applicants are given cards with statements on them.
 The group then had to reach a joint agreement on whether the statements were correct.
 Alternatively, you might be given a prioritisation exercise in which you are required to decide as a group what priority should be given to different things.
 You might have to put a list of tasks in order, for example.
-John Lewis has been reported to have used prioritisation tasks in the past.
+John Lewis Partnership has been reported to have used prioritisation tasks in the past.

 The ideal group exercise candidate will share opinions, encourage discussion of others’ opinions, keep an eye on the time and lead the group to a decision.
 Volunteer to take notes for extra credit.